 The largest re-development project in the V&A Museum’s 150-year history is finally coming to a conclusion.
-Having closed its doors back in 2020, the Young V&A (formerly known as the Museum of Childhood) will finally re-open this summer, on July 1.
+Having closed its doors back in 2020, the Young V&A (formerly known as the Museum of Childhood) will finally re-open this weekend, on July 1.
 It’s yet another boon for families wondering what to do with their kids!
 (Especially since it’s FREE!)

 Formerly East London’s first ever museum (how!?), the Young V&A will be a hub for families to go learn, explore, and play.
 Co-designed for and by young people the museum will bring the power of creativity to young people’s lives.
 Young V&A describes itself as a “place to imagine, play, create, debate and design for tomorrow, it is a national museum dedicated to children and young people.”
 To achieve that lofty, but hugely important goal, the museum will display over 2,000 works from the V&A’s art, design, and performance collections.